G. L. Christian and Associates v. United States: Case background

-Legal expansion
+Scope

 Two years after the filing of G.L.
-Christian, the U.S. Court of Claims held that this doctrine by the G.L.
-Christian company could be applied for the benefit of a claimant, as well as for the U.S. Government.
+Christian, the U.S. Court of Claims held that the doctrine in the Christian case could be applied for the benefit of a claimant, as well as for the U.S. Government.
 This court ruled that an appeal was timely when filed within 60 days after a hearing examiner's decision, as required by U.S. Atomic Energy Commission regulations, despite the fact that the contract contained a clause providing that an appeal should be taken within 30 days.

 In 1969, the doctrine of G.L.
 Christian was expanded.
 In General Services Administration v.
 Benson, 415 F.2d 878 (9th Cir.
 1969), Benson was in a dispute with the Internal Revenue Service over property that he had purchased from the General Services Administration (G.S.A.).
 Benson filed suit to make the G.S.A. produce various documents needed to present his tax case.
 The court forbade the G.S.A. from withholding the records, citing a G.S.A. regulation requiring disclosure of records in the absence of a "compelling reason" for non-disclosure.

-In contrast, Kunzi in his book Army Law downplays the early expansion of the doctrine of Christian, "Although Christian was cited in over 100 court and board decisions between 1963 and 1976, in only one of these decisions did an adjudicator incorporate a mandatory contract clause into a contract.
-In every other decision, the court or board either found that the doctrine of Christian did not mandate incorporation, or resolved the dispute. without addressing the incorporation issue...Until the late 1970s, the doctrine of Christian was considered to be a conceptually intriguing, but practically unattainable, tool...The seed that the Christian court planted in 1963 took almost fifteen years to germinate, but once the seed took root, it flourished.
+In contrast, Stanton Kunzi downplays the early expansion of the doctrine of Christian in his book Army Law: "Although Christian was cited in over 100 court and board decisions between 1963 and 1976, in only one of these decisions did an adjudicator incorporate a mandatory contract clause into a contract.
+(Note: The only case being To the Secretary of the Army, 47 Comp.
+Gen. 457 February 15, 1968.)
+In every other decision, the court or board either found that the doctrine of did not mandate incorporation, or resolved the dispute. without addressing the incorporation issue...Until the late 1970s, the doctrine of Christian was considered to be a conceptually intriguing, but practically unattainable, tool...The seed that the Christian court planted in 1963 took almost fifteen years to germinate, but once the seed took root, it flourished.
 Beginning in the early 1980s, the boards of contract appeals began to apply the doctrine of Christian with increasing frequency."

-Legal contraction

-In 1993, a U.S. District Court of Appeal modified the doctrine of Christian, holding that it only "applies to mandatory contract clauses which express a significant or deeply-ingrained strand of public procurement policy."
+In 1993, a U.S. District Court of Appeal modified the doctrine of Christian, holding that it only "applies to mandatory contract clauses which express a significant or deeply-ingrained strand of public procurement policy".